dougsweetser/Q/docs/Blogs/Space-time_numbers/space-time_numbers.md

 (2, 5) = (0, 3)

 When doing problems with algebra, it is often the case that one does not know what the sign is.
-In that case, the convension will be to keep the paratheses but drop the comma:
+In that case, the convention will be to keep the parentheses but drop the comma:

 (3, 0) + (x) = (0, 4)

 If one then goes and solves for x, the value is (0, 7).
-The only time one can skip the parantheses is for zero.
+The only time one can skip the parentheses is for zero.
 For example, here is a norm as a quaternion and as a space-time number:

 q: (1, 2, 3, 4) * (1, -2, -3, -4) = (29, 0, 0, 0)